 ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

-Not applicable because the College does not conduct prior learning assessments.
+This is not applicable because the College does not conduct prior learning assessments.

 iii.
 Explain how work experience is used in the assessment of prior learning.